CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 ## Adding a public IP for the machine in cPouta

 When a virtual machine is launched, it only gets a _NATed internal network_.
-This means that the machine can access the Internet and other virtual machines in cPouta, but you can not access it from the Internet.
+This means that the machine can access the internet and other virtual machines in cPouta, but you can not access it on the internet.
 To be able to access your virtual machine, you need to add a public IP address for it.

 When the _Instances_ view shows that your machine is _Active_ and in the _Running_ state, select **Associate Floating IP** from the drop down menu that shows up when you click the arrow symbol next to the "Create Snapshot" button.